mdoege/PyTuroChamp/README.md

 **PTC-Host** lets you easily host games between the engines directly from Python, without the need for a chess GUI.

+Please also take a look at the section below about PyPy if you need better performance.

+### Differences between PyTuroChamp and Turing's algorithm

 Pyturochamp.py does not actually reproduce the results of either the Turing paper or the [Chessbase implementation](http://en.chessbase.com/post/reconstructing-turing-s-paper-machine) for Fritz.
-But then again Turing's paper was meant as a proof-of-concept, so maybe reproducibility is not important.
+But then again Turing's paper was meant as a proof-of-concept and basis for the reader's own experimentation, so reproducibility is not the most important consideration.
+(Also, some of Turing's exampple game calculations were plain wrong.)

+Here are some differences between PyTuroChamp (PTC) and Turing's paper machine (TPM):

+The bonus for castling has been increased in PTC.
+TPM never wants to castle, even when castling is considered (e.g. by Stockfish) the best move by far.
+Engines that do not castle are usually defeated quickly, so the bonus was increased.

+A piece-square table (PST) was added, so e.g. PTC will keep its king and queen on the back rank and advance its pawns.
+Without a PST, TPM has a tendency to e.g. move its queen all over the board during the opening repeatedly and generally not advance its pawns very much.
+I assume that Turing, had he implemented his TPM on a computer, would have noticed these problems quickly and implemented something analogous to a PST.
+(The fact that TPM as given in the paper plays 1. e3 whereas Turing in his example game has it play 1. e4 may be considered a justification for the need for a PST.)

+Search depth is different: In his TPM, Turing used a 2-ply brute force search plus selective search (quiescence search).
+In PTC, a 4-ply brute force search plus a more simple and restrictive selective search are used.
+However, the influence of small deviations in search depth do not seem to make a big difference in playing strength, so any differences in play are probably fairly subtle.

+Move ordering is also used by the engine to speed up search.
+This was not specified in the TPM, but humans also have a tendency to e.g. consider a queen or rook move before a pawn move, so you might say move ordering is implicit in the way humans play the game.
+I.e., Turing first calculated moves that "looked good" to him and only later checked that all other moves were worse.

 ### Running the engines from a chess GUI